 - Cultivating a Healthy Mind!
 Mental Wellness for Youth

-- Cultivating a Healthy Mind- Mental Wellness for Youth: This module opens an introductory discussion of mental health among teens and young adults with guidance from an adult educator.
-Focus is placed on decreasing stigma, improving mental health literacy, and positive coping skills for teens and young adults.
+- Rates of depression and anxiety climb significantly during the ages of 12-17, and suicide is the second leading cause of death of youths in the United States.
+This lesson opens an introductory discussion of mental health among teens and young adults with guidance from an adult educator.
+Focus is placed on decreasing stigma, improving mental health literacy, and instilling positive coping skills for youth.
 The module showcases a high school agricultural student’s understanding of the agricultural mental health crisis, helping to frame mental health distress to academic and future career success.

 AgriSafe’s IYH curriculums were developed to increase positive health outcomes among agricultural youth, by promoting knowledge, prevention, identification, and assessment of health threats commonly experienced by youth and young workers in agriculture.

 Our primary goal is to equip agricultural educators and mentors with ready-to-go lessons on important topics.
 If you’d like to access these curriculums, create a free Learning Lab account and register for the IYH series.
 Each train-the-trainer curriculum is available on-demand, including a recorded webinar plus the classroom presentation slides and a complementary activity guidebook.

 If you’d like to request an in-person train-the-trainer or student training, fill out this form and select which IYH training you are interested in.